Posted: 02/01/2012 | February 1st, 2012

 And my favorite bar, the Drunken Frog?
 Boarded and locked up.

 All that remains of this once vibrant area is a bunch of torn-down buildings, empty lots, and shacks.
 Buildings that once held vibrant businesses are now tenements.
 A few businesses have held on, and I saw three guesthouses still open.
 But there was less than a handful of people around.
 The lack of touts and tuk-tuk drivers spoke to the fact that crowds had long since disappeared.

 “That place used to have a great breakfast,” I pointed out to my friend.
 “That’s where we played poker.”
 “That pile of rubble used to be a great seafood place.”
 “I used to stay here,” I said pointing to another place.

 I wandered through the ruins, and as I stood on the pile of sand that was once the lake, I was deeply disturbed.
 There is a hole in my heart where the lake once was.

 I don’t mind development.
 Places change, towns grow, societies develop.
 For the most part, I think development can be a very good thing, especially when it’s done right.
 But looking around here, I saw nothing but destruction and greed.
-The lake area was home to thousands of people who eked out a life in a none-too-glamorous part of the city.
+The lake area was home to thousands of people who eked out a living in a none-too-glamorous part of the city.
 They ran businesses here.
 Raised families here.
 Lived lives that have been destroyed.